 You guys, it is freezing.
 I think this is the coldest spell we’ve been hit with all winter, and my body does not know how to cope with it, despite the multiple heavy layers I put on to combat the shivering.
 I’ve even been subjecting Fitz, the string-bean of a dog, to wearing his new winter coat (a Christmas gift from Boyfriend), which he simultaneously hates and wants to eat.
 I cranked the heat up extra high last night and then woke up sweating at 2am, which makes no sense at all.
 I’m pretty sure my body is dumb.
 It does not understand when I try to help.

-Aside from almost dropping dead from frostbite, this week went impossibly fast.
+This week went impossibly fast.
 I was off Monday and was running errands (read: at IKEA) and then spent all day Tuesday in court, waiting 6 hours to give testimony in a frivolous lawsuit against my mom by her shady ex-contractor.
 My part took all of 5 minutes, and the rest of the day was spent sitting in the hallway, dying slowly inside.
 So between those two days I feel like I missed an enormous chunk of my blogging duties, and I’ve been playing catch-up ever since (The upside is the 3 day workweek.
 I can really get down with that).
 So this week’s Friday Five was a little hard to compile since I missed a full two-days of my usual internet browsing and scouring.
 I gave it my best shot anyway.
 Herewith, 5 things that I’m into this week:

 Did I mention how fabulously spoiled I got for Christmas?
 Boyfriend really set the bar high this year, unfortunately for him.
 One of my gifts from him was a big assortment of products from Body Shop, including a giant tub of mango body butter, my god, and, among other things, two shower gels.
 One of them was this fig & rosemary scented goodness.
 I love taking showers anyway, but this has seriously made my mornings way more amazing.
 It’s a light gel that lathers unbelievably, and makes you smell fresh and herbal.
 Bonus: the bottle is made of 100% recycled plastic and is also 100% biodegradable.
 So now I get to be all smug that I’m saving the environment from both un-recyclable waste and my stinky b.o.
 You’re welcome, earth!
 The other scent he got me is cucumber mint, and once I finish both of those I think I’ll investigate the rest of the line (watermelon & eucalyptus? yes please!).